 What kind of corn should I buy?

-You’ll want to buy fresh sweet corn, which should be the only kind in the grocery store produce area.
+You’ll want to buy fresh sweet corn, which is usually the only kind in the grocery store produce area.
 The key to the best grilled corn is all about the freshest corn.

 The farmers market is a great source for the freshest ears, but your local market should also offer fresh corn cobs throughout the summer months.